On network coding for sum-networks: Codes for the reverse of a sum-network

 Recall that, given a sum-network $\cN$, its reverse network $\cN^\prime$ is defined to be the network with the same set of vertices, the edges reversed keeping their capacities same, and the role of sources and terminals interchanged.
-It should be noted that since $\cN$ may have unequal number of sources and terminals, the number of sources (resp. terminals) in $\cN$ and that in $\cN^\prime$ may be different.
-We will prove in this section that a sum-network has a $(k,n)$ vector linear solution if and only if its reverse network has a $(k,n)$ vector linear solution.
-First, in the following, for a given network code for a network, we construct a simple corresponding network code for the reverse network and investigate the properties of this new code.
+We note that, since $\cN$ may have unequal number of sources and terminals, the number of sources (resp. terminals) in $\cN$ and that in $\cN^\prime$ may be different.
+We will prove in this section that a sum-network has a $(k,n)$ fractional linear solution if and only if its reverse network has a $(k,n)$ fractional linear solution.
+First, in the following, using a given network code for an arbitrary network, we construct a simple network code for the reverse network and investigate the properties of this new code.